FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 ### Receiving audio from SPAT Revolution

-To receive audio from SPAT Revolution, simply create a track at the wanted format using **"Audio stream::insert track"**.
+To receive audio from _SPAT Revolution_, simply create a track at the wanted format using **"Audio stream::insert track"**.
 Then, go back to the **"SPAT Revolution"** menu by right-clicking on the track we just created and choose **"Receive audio from SPAT Revolution on selected track"**.

 ![receiveFromSpat.gif](include/receiveFromSpat.gif)